CSerratore/cserratore.github.io/src/content/articles/data-is-the-currency-of-the-digital-economy/index.md

 - Domain Driven Design
 - Apache Kafka

-Wrap it up and leave with value.
-Recap what they learned.

 The next time you are working on a value proposition for a product or feature, give equal consideration to the data as well as the behavior.

 Remember, it's the data that results from a software system's behavior that solves a problem, and this data has the potential to enable other downstream systems to solve their problems as well.